Using WordPress as a Headless CMS

 How Rest API Facilitates a Headless CMS

 To facilitate a headless content management system, the application provides endpoints in the form of URLs.
-Each endpoint represents a singular set data type that your WordPress site uses.
+Each endpoint represents a singular set of data types that your WordPress site uses.
 These endpoints may be for:

 - Blog posts and articles